elegantthemes/Divi-Beta/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: 'If you have found a bug, please use this template to report it.'
+about: If you have found a bug, please use this template to report it.
-labels: 'BUG'
 title: 'SCOPE :: Summary'
+labels: bug
+assignees: ''

 ---

 <!-- Note about choosing a good title -->
 <!-- Please use a descriptive title that will help other people understand what this issue is about. -->
 <!-- If you are reporting a bug, please use the following format: SCOPE :: Summary -->